jackw01/led-control/README.md

 ### Technical Details
 * Animation patterns are defined as Python functions that work similarly to fragment shaders
 * Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero
-* Web backend and animation code are written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
+* Web backend and animation code are written in Python using the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework for ease of development
+* Web frontend UI is implenented using [Vue 3](https://vuejs.org/)
 * Color conversions, color correction, and final rendering operations are implemented in a C extension module for maximum performance

 #### Framerate Note